About the Lunar New Year

 The Chinese lunar calendar is associated with the Chinese zodiac, Shengxiao (‘born resembling’), which has 12 animal signs: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig.
 Each animal represents a year in a 12 year cycle, beginning on Lunar New Year’s Day.
 There are many legends concerning the choice and order of the animals and their characteristics which are said to be imparted to people born in their year.

-Year of the Dragon and the Dragon Lizard
+Year of the Horse and the Kookaburra

-2024 is the Year of the Dragon.
+2026 is the Year of the Horse.

 How schools can be involved